elmigert/VAE_ATTACKS_ANALYSES/README.md

 then u will be ready to run train.py or test.py on your google colab notebook.

+for example to train VAE that use cnn and adversarial training with replay buffer against FGSM attack, with default hyper parameters do:
+!python train.py --model cnn --useminimax True --adv FGSM --eps 0.15 --usereplaybuffer True

 for examples of training code, check out Colab Notebooks/train_vae.ipynb

 Unfortunately, model weights are too large to be uploaded. if u are interested in seeing the model weight, send me a email xurali@student.ethz.ch and I will share a link to the google drive to u.